 The limited QAQC data available has highlighted shortcomings in the QAQC procedure and concerns about the accuracy of the analysis.
 Generally, the original assays returned higher grades than the umpire samples (approximately 10% higher).
-The QAQC concerns contribute to the Mineral Resource only declared as an Inferred category.
-A confirmatory drilling programme is necessary to improve the confidence of the historical drilling assay results to improve the Mineral Resource classification to either an Indicated or Measured Mineral Resource.
+The QAQC concerns contributed to the Mineral Resource only being declared as an Inferred category in the previous Mineral Resource of November 2021.

-It is further recommended to re-assay the historical core that is available in the core yard after it has been catalogued and photographed and possibly relogged.
+In November 2021 it was recommended to re-assay the historical core that was available in the core yard after it has been catalogued and photographed and possibly relogged.
 This would also assist in improving the confidence in the historical database.